profLewis/geog0111_OLD/README.md

 ### Python version

-These notes assume you are using python version 3.7
+These notes assume you are using python version 3.6

 To verify that the current environment uses the new Python version, in your Terminal window or an Anaconda Prompt, run:

 `python --version`

-If this doesn't show 3.7.* then you may need to [update your environment and/or install a new version of python.](https://conda.io/docs/user-guide/tasks/manage-python.html)
+If this doesn't show 3.6.* then you may need to [update your environment and/or install a new version of python.](https://conda.io/docs/user-guide/tasks/manage-python.html)

+If you have python 3.6 installed already, you may be able to just activate it (from `bash shell` command prompt, assuming you installed it as `py36`):

+`source activate py36`

 ### Obtaining and running course notes